ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/race-condition.md

 *Event listeners are not called if they are attached after the event has already fired.
 "You snooze, you lose."*

 If a DOM event happens before the handler for that event is set, **the event will not trigger the handler**.
+Since `image` is already loaded when the `load` event handler is set, the `load` event will not trigger the handler.

 This is because the browser only adds event listeners to the callback queue when the event happens. **If there is no event listener associated with the event, the browser will ignore the event**.